processity/dreamhouse-audicity/TUTORIAL.md

 ### Salesforce CLI

 The Salesforce CLI is the command line tool for interacting with Salesforce environments, also known as orgs.
-You will use this to deploy the Dreamhouse and Audicity apps to your org.
+You will use this to deploy the Dreamhouse and Processity Data History apps to your org.

 ### Visual Studio Code